MicrosoftDocs/learn/learn-pr/wwl-azure/configure-azure-dns/includes/10-summary-resources.md

-In this module, you have learned about Azure DNS.
-You have learned how to identify features and usage cases for domains, custom domains, and private zones.
-You have also learned how to verify custom domain names using DNS records and implement DNS zones, delegation, and record sets.
+In this module, you learned about Azure DNS.
+You learned how to identify features and usage cases for domains, custom domains, and private zones.
+You also learned how to verify custom domain names using DNS records and implement DNS zones, delegation, and record sets.

 The main takeaways from this module are: